 Patients will need a preoperative computerized tomography (CT) scan in order to finalize their surgery plan.
 The CT scan will help your surgeon learn more about your face shape and determine what procedures could be a part of your surgery plan.
 Our office will order your CT scan, and we will do our best to help you find a radiology clinic that is covered by your insurance company.
 There are alternative options available for patients who cannot get a CT scan.

 Since the first consultation can be lengthy, many patients request secondary consultations to review questions and information that have come up since the initial appointment.
 A second consultation can take place over the phone, virtually, or in-person.
-You can also reach out to our surgeons through our Patient Contact Form if you have questions that can be answered through written communication.
+You can also reach out to our surgeons through our our secure patient communication system, Klara, if you have questions that can be answered through written communication.

 The CT scans will be reviewed during the second consultation if they have been completed.
 After this optional appointment, you should have a good idea of what your surgical plan will be and a general timeline for all the milestones that follow, including how long you may need to stay in town for if you don’t live in the San Francisco Bay Area.